College does not automatically award student loans. Students must notify the Financial Aid Office of their need for student loans.

 Up to a maximum of 30 credit hours of remedial classes may be included in the total credit hours.
 Students taking ESL classes exclusively to prepare to enter degree programs are eligible for the Pell Grant only.

-Students who reach 96 credit hours (even if enrolled in another degree program) will be required to submit a 2013-14 Max Credit Appealform.
+Students who reach 96 credit hours (even if enrolled in another degree program) will be required to submit a Maximum Credit/Transfer Credit Appeal form.
 Restricted enrollment letters are obtained by making an appointment with an academic counselor.
-In order to have additional degree or certificate programs approved for financial aid the student must submit a written justification for needing the program.
+To have an additional degree or certificate programs approved for financial aid, the student must submit a written justification for needing the program.
 These requests will be submitted to the Financial Aid Committee for consideration.

 Failure to Maintain Satisfactory Progress: Students who fail to meet the 2.0 CGPA must use their own financial resources until a 2.0 CGPA has been attained or an appeal or probationary term has been approved.
 Transfer grades are not calculated into the GPA.
 Students who fail to complete the required minimum number of credit hours for which they were funded will be required to make up the deficient hours without financial aid or have an approved appeal and probationary term.
 Once a student has raised their CGPA or made up the required units, the student must submit an academic progress appeal in order reinstate aid eligibility.
 This appeal alerts the Financial Aid Office that the student has completed all the requirements needed to regain eligibility.